 I still miss Mom, which becomes a bit of an issue during the lead-up to Mother’s Day.
 So this year, I’m dealing with it this way: I’m putting together an Open House this Friday to honor both my mother and some very special mothers in Ghana.
 We’re raising funds so that Rising Village can continue its mission to transform villages through family preservation.
 Basically that means our organization finds solutions to problems that tear families apart – namely poverty in developing countries.
 We don’t do this from 30,000 feet.
 Instead, we are on the ground in three villages where we provide: 1) resources for women to start or expand a small business, 2) school fees so children can attend school, and bedding so families are protected from the deadly illness of malaria.
 These things matter, so I’m giving myself over to our mission in Ghana.
 That means I’m going to spend most of my time finding ways to fund our programs, which are in the very capable hands of our Ghana director, Isaac.

 Two years ago I heard Pam Cope, founder of Touch a Life, tell a group of women that we could spend our lives nibbling on the chicken scratch that’s scattered on the ground, or we can choose to feast at the table.
 “You make the choice,” she said.
 “If you want to settle for a life that focuses on the little stuff, go ahead.
 But as for me, I’m going to feast on something bigger.”
 I walked around the rest of the day in a daze, realizing that most of my life had been spent with my head down nibbling on chicken scratch.
 I wanted a seat at the table.
-It was time to look around and see what God is doing in this big, wide world, and then jump into it, even if it was scary and uncomfortable.
+It was time to look around and see a big, wide world, and then jump into it, even if it was scary and uncomfortable.
 So I did just that.
 I was pretty ignorant, but sometimes that’s a good thing because if I had known everything that was going to happen, I might have put my head back down and stayed with the chicken scratch.

 So back to my Open House, which I’m calling a Mother’s Day Shopfest.
 I’m asking everyone who wants to join me at the table to come shop at my house and buy something for your mother, mother-in-law, daughter, yourself.
 Every penny you spend or donate goes straight to Ghana.
 Or just come to learn more about these amazing mothers that we serve in the villages.
 If you think Mother’s Day isn’t for you because your mother is no longer here, then let’s honor our mothers together.